 To listen to XM radio, turn the ignition switch to the ACCESSORY (I) or the ON (II) position.
-Press the CD/XM button to select XM satellite radio.
+Push the power/volume knob to turn on the audio system, and press the CD/XM button.
 Adjust the volume by turning the knob.
 The last channel you listened to will show in the display.